zijianhuang/JsonSchemaComponents/Comparison.md

 ## [NJsonSchema](https://github.com/RicoSuter/NJsonSchema)

 It declares schema version and a default title.
+And both VS and VS Code are not working well with the draft-04 schema, keeping saying whatever property not allowed.

 ```json
 {